Flobbos/automated-backups/Readme.md

 ## Prerequisites

-### Linode
+### Object Storage

-Linode holds the cloud storage buckets that will be used to store the backups.
-Access keys and secrets are stored in out TeamPass installation.
-If you need a new access key for a different server, then you can go in and generate it.
-You can either create new buckets from the CLI or create them from the Linode management console.
+Any AWS S3 compatible object storage can hold storage buckets that will be used to store the backups.
+You need to configure your s3cmd installation for use with the respective object storage.
+You can either create new buckets from the CLI or create them from the your online management console.

-Naming conventions are:
+Naming suggesions are:

 SQL
-account-sql ie. emtechnik-sql
+account-sql for SQL backups.
+Where account is the user's account you want the backup to be made from.

 Files
-account-storage ie. emtechnik-storage
+account-storage for files you want backed up.

 Object storage works differently from other types of storage so think of a bucket as a folder where you put your stuff.

 ### Server (s3cmd)

-All API integration is done via s3cmd, the CLI utility from Amazon S3 that works with all S3 comaptible cloud storage APIs.
-You need to install s3cmd from the root console in either WHM or directly on the server.
+All API integration is done via s3cmd, an oder but simple CLI for S3 comaptible cloud storage APIs.
+You need to install this on the server either under root or for every user.
+It needs to be configured for every user in a CageFS/Cloudlinux scenario anyways.

 ### CentOS installation